91juhwang/BVly/README.md

 ### Handling Duplicate URLs:

 Instead of inserting a new record for an already existing URL, the matching URL will be searched by the indexced column and will return the data.

+In order to achieve this the format of URL was detected and was transformed into lowercase for consistency.

 ### Various Format of URL Detection: